-30/09/2020 31/12/2019 Arab trade financing program - ATFP 11,028 11,028
+31/12/2020 31/12/2019 Arab trade financing program - ATFP 11,028 11,028

 - ★ Arab trade financing program is unlisted. - Arab trade financing program aims to enhance and develops Arab trading, in addition to improve the competitive abilities of Arab exporters.
-This goal has been achieved by provide funding in the form of credit lines for exporters and importers to the member's countries through local organizations that has been designated by the central bank or any other concerned organization in Arab countries, which makes it difficult to find similar listed programs. - ★ The bank owns a small share in Arab trade financing program (0.33%), which restrains the bank from reaching accurate and detailed information to reach fair value of the investment. - ★ The bank achieves positive net profit and net equity according to its financial statements, which are reflecting the absence of any indicators of impairment in the investment value.
+This goal has been achieved by provide funding in the form of credit lines for exporters and importers to the member's countries through local organizations that has been designated by the central bank or any other concerned organization in Arab countries. - ★ The bank owns a small share in Arab trade financing program (0.33%), which restrains the bank from reaching accurate and detailed information to reach fair value of the investment. - ★ The bank achieves positive net profit and net equity according to its financial statements, which are reflecting the absence of any indicators of impairment in the investment value.